mgoellnitz/JFileSync3/README.md

 Don't mix the derived work here and his clean software on sourceforge.
 Only bother him if it's related to his original version.
 Other complaints go here :-)

+Other contributions - though not directly committed by him - are from https://github.com/srmo

 Binary Distribution:

 https://www.dropbox.com/s/3n4snlbw9tyjgec/JFileSync3.zip